 There are rules for storage and operation with wood glued panels.
 Here you could find information about features of wooden end-products, and how to use them.

 A glued panel is made of wood.
-Regardless of species, the whole panel has a humidity of 8-12%.
-This is an optimum humidity to produce joinery.
-A panel is glued with a D3 glue suitable for an indoor use.
+Regardless of the species, all panelshas a moisture level of 8-12%.
+This is the optimal humidity level for the joinery production.
+The panelis glued using D3 glue suitable for indoor use.

 Wood is a natural living material exposed to environmental influence.
 Depending on air humidity, wood can absorb or desorb water.
 This will happen until the product is covered with varnish or oil.

-Therefore, working with a glued panel provides several operating instructions.
+Therefore, working with a glued panel requires followingseveral operating instructions.
 Failing to follow them may cause deformation (buckling) or checking on butt ends.

-Such problems are mainly caused by humidity changes during transportation and storage in places with high or, contrariwise, low humidity.
+Such problems are mainly caused by humidity changes during transportation and storage in places with high orlow humidity.

 Main storage rules for glued panels:

-- Do not unpack a glued panel immediately after delivery.
-It has to “acclimatize” at the room temperature.
-It is especially true in a wintertime when, after transportation at subzero temperatures, the product is brought into a warm room, and the problems will be inevitable if you unpack it immediately.
+2. Do not unpack a glued panel immediately after delivery.
+It has to “adapt” tothe indoortemperature.
+This is especially true in winter, when products are brought into a warm environment after sub-zero temperatures during transportation, and if you open the package immediately, problems will be inevitable.

-- Do not store a glued panel in highly humid rooms, where “wet” repair works are conducted such as plastering, puttying, screed coating.
+3. Do not store a glued panel in highly humid premises, where you conduct wetrepair works such as plastering, puttying, screed coating.

-- Glued panels are to be stored on dry and ventilated premises, in horizontal stacks on cushions.
+4. Glued panels mustbe stored indry and ventilated premises, in horizontal stacks on cushions.

 Main assembling rules for glued panels:

-- Before assembling a glued panel, especially in a wintertime, a week-long acclimatization of a glued panel in a room is advised.
+1. Before assembling a glued panel, especially in winter, we suggest a week-long acclimatization of a glued panel.

-- A glued panel is designed for installation in rooms with a temperature of 10 to 30°C and a relative humidity of 40 to 60 %.
+2. A glued panel is designed for installation in rooms with a temperature of 10 to 30°C and a relative humidity from 40 to 60 %.